zzzyyyxxxmmm/basics/microservice/k8s/README.md

 * A pod template, which is used when creating new pod replicas

 ## Using ReplicaSets instead of ReplicationControllers
+A ReplicaSet behaves exactly like a ReplicationController, but it has more expressive pod selectors.
+Whereas a ReplicationController’s label selector only allows matching pods that include a certain label, a ReplicaSet’s selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.

+Also, for example, a single ReplicationController can’t match pods with the label env=production and those with the label env=devel at the same time.
+It can only match either pods with the env=production label or pods with the env=devel label.
+But a sin- gle ReplicaSet can match both sets of pods and treat them as a single group.

+Similarly, a ReplicationController can’t match pods based merely on the presence of a label key, regardless of its value, whereas a ReplicaSet can.
+For example, a Replica- Set can match all pods that include a label with the key env, whatever its actual value is (you can think of it as env=*).

 ```
 selector:
   matchExpressions: